helm/charts/README.md

 The following outlines the review procedure used by the Chart repository maintainers.
 Github labels are used to indicate state change during the review process.

 * ***AWAITING REVIEW*** - Initial triage which indicates that the PR is ready for review by the maintainers team.
-The CLA must be signed and e2e tests must pass in order to move to this state
+The CLA must be signed and e2e tests must pass in-order to move to this state
 * ***CHANGES NEEDED*** - Review completed by at least one maintainer and changes needed by contributor (explicit even when using the review feature of Github)
 * ***CODE REVIEWED*** - The chart structure has been reviewed and found to be satisfactory given the [technical requirements](CONTRIBUTING.md#technical-requirements) (may happen in parallel to UX REVIEWED)
 * ***UX REVIEWED*** - The chart installation UX has been reviewed and found to be satisfactory. (may happen in parallel to CODE REVIEWED)
-* ***LGTM*** - Added ONLY once both UX/CODE reviewed are both presents.
+* ***LGTM*** - Added ONLY once both UX/CODE reviewed are both present.
 Merge must be handled by someone OTHER than the maintainer that added the LGTM label.
 This label indicates that given a quick pass of the comments this change is ready to merge

 ### Stale Pull Requests and Issues

 Pull Requests and Issues that have no activity for 30 days automatically become stale.
 After 30 days of being stale, without activity, they become rotten.
-Pull Requests and Issues can rot for 30 days and they are automatically closed.
+Pull Requests and Issues can rot for 30 days and then are automatically closed.
 This is the standard stale process handling for all repositories on the Kubernetes GitHub organization.

 ## Supported Kubernetes Versions